nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 2203088402 - field number 5, type 2, length 3 [22 03], field number 1, type 0 (int), value 000 0010 ++ 000 0100 == 260 [08 84 02]
 ```

 Once I knew how these packets were formatted, I started working on the large packet sent at the beginning of the transmission.
 By sending a lot of "use potion" commands I could construct a keystream for one side of the transmission and then decrypt the large packet.
+Again, this is in the included script and is essentially created by "server ciphertext XOR client ciphertext XOR client plaintext(pattern) == server plaintext".
 Its contents are shown below:

 ```
 00000000: b004 12ad 0908 0112 0c08 0118 6420 0128  ............d .(